arthastheking113/yugioh-simulator/README.md

+No NPM, no packages, no deprecated dependencies.
 A simple HTML/CSS/JS Yugi-Oh!
 Simulator.

+Clone the project and run `index.html` (or you can visit our demo site below)

 Site: https://simulator.metaduelist.com/